 Always expect the unexpected for it is the unexpected that will lead to disappointment – I. W.Fredd

-He kept his face blank, eyes flat and emotionless, as he titled his head back and watched the thick band of gray clouds roll across an ashen sky.
-The last of the watery yellow-white sunlight was now hidden behind the growing firmament and his nostrils tickled against the familiar musty smell of rain approaching the sleepy town.
-The restless winds blew past, swirling the wild flowers around his feet and toppling over defenseless trashcans, their rotten contents spilling onto the cracked pavement.
-He was gratefully alone to embrace the elements, content with the empty streets and deserted sidewalks void of needy pets and laughing children.
+His eyes were flat, emotionless holes against an expressionless face as he tilted his head back and watched the thick band of gray clouds rolling across an ashen sky.
+The last of the watery yellow-white sunlight was now hiding behind the growing firmament, and his nostrils tickled against the faintly musty smell of rain approaching the sleepy town.
+As the restless winds blew past, the wildflowers swirled around his feet and toppled over open trashcans, spilling their rotten contents onto the cracked pavement.

-A humorless chuckle escaped his lips and he shook his head.
+A humorless chuckle escaped his lips as he shook his head.

 A raindrop had fallen from the darkening sky and splashed against his freckled nose.

-Sky was his name.
+Sky is his name.
 His father had told him that his eyes—sparkling, clear, and brilliantly cerulean—had reminded him of the heavens on a perfectly warm summer’s day.
-What would he say now if he were here to witness the gloomy weather in the beginning of June?
-Could he even see the sky where he was?
-With a heavy sigh, he resumed his casual stroll through the silent neighborhood.
-There was still a small part of him inside who still had hope that he would run into someone, anyone, with who he could spend the deadening day with.
-But Sky shoved the inane possibility away.
+What will he say now if he was here to witness the gloomy weather at the beginning of June?
+Can he even see the sky where he is?
+With a heavy sigh, he resumed his stroll through the quiet neighborhood.
+There was still a part of him inside that always hoped to run into someone he can spend the deadening day with.
+But Sky quickly shoved the inane possibility away.
 As expected, he did not have luck on his side.

-Who did he expect to see anyways?
-He was still relatively new in town and had yet to meet anyone his age let alone make a friend.
-The small town of Gannings, Oklahoma hadn’t been so ecstatic about having them as the newcomers invad their municipality in the first place.
-He had noticed the scornful glares, the mocking hand gestures, and persnickety mannerisms displayed whenever he or his mother were present in a public outing.
+Who did he expect to see anyway?
+He was still new and had yet to meet anyone his age—let alone make a friend.
+The inhabitants of Gannings, Oklahoma weren’t thrilled about having them as the newcomers invading their municipality in the first place.
+He noticed the scornful glares, the mocking hand gestures, and persnickety mannerisms whenever he or his mother were present in a public outing.
 He couldn’t be surprised when he had an infamous convict for a father.
-He should have expected as much, grown used to the elusive behavior of humanity when he was to be within their sights.
+He should have expected as much, grown used to the elusive behavior of humanity whenever he was within their sights.
 Expectations.
 Always expect the unexpected, as the famous saying went.
-He snorted aloud and rolled his eyes.
+He snorted and rolled his eyes.
 Ridiculous.
-How could he or his mother have foreseen the horrific turn of events that ended in them living their lives skulking around in the shadows to avoid civic ridicule?
+How could he or his mother have foreseen the horrific turn of events that left them living their lives skulking around in the shadows to avoid public ridicule?
 Things like that were always easy to say when you never had to go through them.

-He ignored the dull ache in his jaw, the bubbling anger that flashed in his eyes.
+He let the boiling ire surge through his veins and curled his hands into fists.
 He hated being reminded of how he was still alive to carry the burden of his father’s inhumane actions.

 With a cry of frustration, he struck out with his foot and kicked aside an abandoned trashcan.
-It skittered along the seclude street, rolling along the asphalt with a reverberant series of thuds.
-What was he thinking getting his hopes up like that?
+It skittered along the street and rolled along the asphalt with a reverberant series of thuds.
+What was he thinking?
+Why did he continue to get his hopes up?
 Friends?
 Someone like him?
-Destined to follow in the footsteps of the father he wished he never had and deemed a murdered because of the filthy blood that ran through his veins.
-They won’t come out if you’re out here.
-Not if they can help it.
-He balled his hands into trembling fists at his sides.
-They never came out of their homes when the Joshuas were out and about.
+Destined to follow in the footsteps of the father he wished he never had and branded a murdered because of the filthy blood coursing through his veins.
+They won’t come out if I’m here.
+They never do.
+Nobody ever wants the murder’s son.
+They never came out when the Joshuas roamed around.

-The living legacy of the nefarious monster of their nightmares.
+The living legacy of the evil monster of their nightmares.

-What did they think he could do anyway?
-Pull out a gun and start shooting randomly at the innocent?
+What did they think he could do?
+Pull out a gun and start shooting randomly like his father did?
 He swallowed the growing lump in his throat.
-Why was he so bad to them?
-Why couldn’t he be innocent?
-He wasn’t the one who killed the hostages when he ill thought-out plans of escape backfired.
-He wasn’t the man wearing a black ski mask, shouting at the tellers to put the money in the black duffel bags.
+Why was he the same as him?
+Could they not see his innocence?
+He wasn’t the one who killed the hostages when his plans to escape backfired.
+He wasn’t the man wearing a black ski mask, shouting at the tellers to put the money in the duffel bags.
 He let out a shaky breath.
 He wasn’t the one who stood behind the gun and pulled the trigger.

-He was not Ian Joshua—no matter how much he physically resembled him.
+He is not Ian Joshua—no matter how much he physically resembled him.

 Blood runs thicker than water.
-Ian Joshua’s last words before he was sentenced and dragged away by a pair of grim-faced officers of the law.
+Ian Joshua’s last words to him before he was sentenced and dragged away by a pair of grim-faced officers.
 The sound of jangling chains still haunted him.
-What did that mean then?
-That he would become a coldblooded killer too because of their shared bloodline?
-That they would always be one and the same no matter what path he decided to take in his own life?
+What did that mean?
+That he would become a coldblooded killer because of their shared DNA?
+Would they always be the same no matter what path he decided to take in his own life?

 Sky shook his head in anger.
 No. he would never be like him.

 He liked to read and take long walks through the woods, fantasizing about ancient mythological beasts and explore the make-believe birthplaces of urban legends.
-His father had never enjoyed such imaginary activities.
-He was simple boy who wanted a simple life.
+His father never enjoyed such imaginary activities.
+Sky was a simple boy who wanted a simple life.
 A child who had once run too fast and scraped a knee after a clumsy fall or tried to steal a chocolate chip cookie from the ceramic cookie jar with the teddy bear on the front.
-So why, why, was he condemned to paying for the heinous crimes of another?
+So why was he condemned to paying for the crimes of another?

-“I am not my father,” he grumbled to no one in particular.
-“I’m not.”
+“I’m not my father,” he whispered to no one in particular.
+“I’ll never be.”

-He quickened his pace as the raindrops began to fall and pelt him like machine gun bullets.
-A roaring clap of thunder could be heard in the distance and a jagged flash of lightning danced across the wan sky.
+He quickened his pace as the raindrops began to fall and pelt him like cold machine-gun bullets.
+In the distance, a roaring clap of thunder could be heard, followed by jagged flashes of lightning.
 Sky instantly regretted his decision.
-He took a deep breath and flipped the collar of his coat up, keeping his head receded into the furry outline.
+He groaned and flipped the collar of his coat up, keeping his head receded into the furry outline.
 I should have stayed home, he concluded.
 There was no point in coming out here—

 “Hey!” the voice sounded distant and shrill, like the song of a wind chime.